 3. Protect yourself and your pup from the strong sun rays

 I’ve been using a Ruffwear Swamp Cooler vest for Xena for two years.
 It’s now showing a little bit of wear and tear but still in good condition.
 I machine-wash it in the gentle cycle and it’s ready for the next adventure.
-We use this vest all year around because Xena doesn’t handle heat very well.
+We use this vest all year round because Xena doesn’t handle heat very well.
 I put the vest on her on a sunny day before she gets hot.
 It keeps her from overheating quickly.
-Click here for my detail product review from last year.
+Click here for my product review from last year.

 A bandana comes in very handy on a trail.
 I have a regular bandana.
 Nothing special about it.
 Xena wears it around her neck while hiking.
-When her panting gets little heavier, I wet it with cool water which I carry in my Hydro Flask and tie it loosely around her neck.
+When her panting gets a little heavier, I wet it with cool water which I carry in my thermos and tie it loosely around her neck.
 When we take a break, I wet it and cover her head and neck with it to help her cool down faster.
 She likes it.

 4. Hydration, Hydration, Hydration

 I can’t emphasize this enough.
 When we are walking back to the car, I often see people just starting the hike with their dogs and carrying only a small bottle of water.
 That’s barely enough for the human!
 Hydration is important all the time, not just summer.
 For your body to operate at its optimal level, your body needs hydration.